 The Associate in Applied Science in Physical Therapist Assistant prepares students to perform physical therapy procedures under the supervision of a physical therapist.
 Physical therapist assistants are primarily employed in hospitals, extended care and nursing home facilities, and in private practices.

 - A physical examination prior to any clinical coursework.

-- The program admits 24 students for each incoming class.
+- The program admits up to 24 students for each incoming class.

 - Interview with PTA selection committee.
 The interview is part of a written and oral selection process.